bernardosulzbach/poet/README.md

 # Poet

-An open-source poem generator.
+An open-source (BSD 2-Clause) Python 3 poem generator.

+## Usage

+You need to have Git LFS installed in order to work with this project.

-Run
+Run the data processor once

-    $ python3 prepare.py
+    $ python3 data_processor.py

-Then
+Then run the sentence generator

     $ python3 sentence_generator.py